guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.en-us.md

 ### 📥 Where to place exceptions

 Keep exceptions in the same modules that raise them.
-Often you want to put a "generic group exception" at top-level and more specific ones close to a logical module.
+Often you want to put a "generic group exception" at the top-level and more specific ones close to the logical module.

 Example: